NickAlicaya/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

+b) 0(n^2) because it is a nest for loop

-b) logn for everytime J is doubled sum is increased by 1.
+logn for everytime J is doubled sum is increased by 1.
 Hence J is the log of sum TO what power(sum) to you raise 2 to get to the value of J

 sum is constant